Reanimation (Linkin Park album): Critical reception

 Reanimation was met with mixed reviews from critics.
 It helped the many underground hip hop artists that it featured reach a larger audience, as well as changing the nature of the work so significantly (restructuring songs, adding or substantially changing verses, and adding several guest artists) that it could be considered an entirely new album.
 The album received an average score of 60 from Metacritic.
 Reviewer Stephen Thomas Erlewine of AllMusic considered the album "a welcome step in the right direction," and he praised Reanimation for attempting to break new ground.
-Linkin Park have also stated that this album could be considered both a remix and studio album.
+Will Hermes of Spin found that "ultimate, the set is a little schizo" finding it "channels enough rap-rock frisson to make it more than just a between-albums snack."

 The album reached a peak position of #2 on the Billboard 200 and stayed on the list for 33 straight weeks.
 It sold 270,000 copies in its debut week., and nearly two million overall.
 It became the fourth best-selling remix album of all time.